huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] The Art of Sleeping
 - [x] The Art of War

-#### What video game is essentailly a bunch of cars playing soccer?
+#### What video game is essentially a bunch of cars playing soccer?

 - [x] Rocket League
 - [ ] NHL 21